jddayley/gasmeter_reader/README.md

 1. Take the median of each digit (and the fraction) as computed for each frame

 # Next steps
-I am working on controlled environment.
+I am working on a controlled environment.
 I purchased a metal enclosure and led lighting.
 This will elimate the data errors and improve the reliability.